MetaDiff: Meta-Learning with Conditional Diffusion for Few-Shot Learning: Introduction

-To address this FSL problem, meta-learning \cite{finn2017model, RaviL17, vinyals2016matching, snell2017prototypical, rusu2018meta} is proposed, which constructs a large number of base tasks from these base classes and then leverages it to learn task-agnostic meta knowledge for assisting novel class prediction.
-Among these methods, gradient-based meta-learning methods \cite{finn2017model, RaviL17, rusu2018meta, baik2020meta, baik2021meta} are gaining increased attention, with its potential on generalization capability.
-This type of methods aims to learn a sample-effcient gradient descent algorithm (called meta-optimizer) by directly modeling its initialization \cite{finn2017model}, learning rate \cite{baik2020meta}, or update rule \cite{RaviL17} as a shared meta parameter (i.e., meta knowledge) and then learning it in a bi-level (i.e., outer-loop and inner-loop) optimization manner.
-Here, the outer-loop process accounts for learning a task-agnostic meta parameter for meta-optimizer, while the inner-loop process leverages the meta-optimizer to learn a task-specific model with few gradient updates.
-Although these methods have shown superior performance, the outer-loop process requires backpropagation along inner-loop optimization path and calculating second-order derivatives for learning meta-optimizer such that significant memory overhead and the risk of vanishing gradient is imposed during training, which degrades meta-learning performance.
-Some works attempt to address the above issues but from the perspective of gradient approximate estimations \cite{rajeswaran2019meta, nichol2018first}, which would introduce an estimation error into the gradient (i.e., meta-gradient) for outer-loop optimization, and hamper its generalization ability.
+To address this FSL problem, meta-learning \cite{rusu2018meta} has been proposed, which constructs a large number of base tasks from these base classes and then leverages it to learn task-agnostic meta knowledge for assisting novel class learning.
+Among these methods, gradient-based meta-learning methods are gaining increased attention, with its potential on generalization.
+This type of methods aims to learn a sample-efficient gradient descent algorithm (called meta-optimizer) by directly modeling its initialization \cite{finn2017model}, learning rate \cite{baik2020meta}, or update rule \cite{RaviL17} as a shared meta parameter and then learning it in a bi-level (\emph{i.e.}, outer-loop and inner-loop) optimization manner.
+Here, the outer-loop process accounts for learning a task-agnostic meta parameter for meta-optimizer, while the inner-loop process leverages the meta-optimizer to learn a task-specific base learner with few gradient updates.
+Although these methods have shown superior performance, the outer-loop process requires backpropagation along inner-loop optimization path and calculating second-order derivatives for learning meta-optimizer such that the significant memory overhead and risk of vanishing gradient is imposed during training \cite{rajeswaran2019meta}.
+This degrades meta-learning performance \cite{nichol2018first}.
+Some works attempt to address this issue but from the perspective of gradient approximate estimations \cite{rajeswaran2019meta, nichol2018first}, which would introduce an estimation error into the gradient (\emph{i.e.}, meta-gradient) for outer-loop optimization, and hamper its generalization ability.